HL7/davinci-crd/input/pagecontent/usecases.md

 The EMR or CRD SMART app contacts a CRD Service used by their patient's payer to find out what information is required to perform Coverage Requirements Discovery (CRD) - particularly whether the CRD Service requires protected health information (PHI) to evaluate the patient's coverage requirements or whether the patient's coverage type and the proposed clinical action is enough.
 Optionally, the CRD service might provide the EMR with information about configuration options, such as the option to control the types of coverage requirements returned to the user or the number of requirements returned.

 Note:
-* Different patients will have coverage from different payers and different payers may use different CDR Services.
+* Different patients will have coverage from different payers and different payers may use different CRD Services.
 * Payer server requirements are expected to be static.
 The EMR or CRD SMART app may choose to cache information received.
 * Modular EMR systems may need to retrieve the coverage type or other information required by the CRD Service from other systems within the provider's environment.